sharmaeklavya2/showmylog/readme.md

 I started logging all my activities a few years ago.
 This has these advantages:

 * I wanted to increase my productivity.
-As every good software developer knows, we must
-  <a href="https://en.wikipedia.org/wiki/Profiling_(computer_programming)">profile</a> before optimizing.
+  If I can find out how much productive and non-productive work I do everyday, and how much time different activities take,
-  That is, I should know how much productive and non-productive work I do everyday before I start making changes to my routine to optimize productive work.
+  I can make changes to my routine accordingly to optimize productive work.

-* Maintaining a log has become a habit and now I'm constantly aware of what I'm doing.
+* Maintaining a log has become a habit and now I'm often constantly aware of what I'm doing.
   This has helped me become more productive.

 * I have a record of my past activities.
 If I can't recall what I did a few days ago, or I can't recall when I last did something, my log helps me find out.

-### Log file format
+### Log file format considerations

 Initially I used notebooks made of paper to do this, but I soon switched to text files.
 This was better since edits were less messy and I could `grep` those files.